 6.5.9.5.2 Scheduling and Operation of BLTs

 (1) For BLTs that transfer Load to a non-ERCOT Control Area, a verbal instructed Base Point shall be issued to the QSE for Settlement purposes for any energy associated with BLTs modeled in the Network Operations Model and registered as a Resource in accordance with Section 6.5.9.5.1, Registration and Posting of BLT Points.
 ERCOT shall confirm the BLT’s availability with the non-ERCOT Control Area before any BLT implementation.
 For BLTs that are deployed in an emergency and are not modeled in the Network Operations Model, the responsible TSP shall notify ERCOT as soon as practicable after deployment.
+Deployment of non-modeled, distribution voltage level BLTs that are not included in the Network Operations Model shall be counted toward the TSP’s or DSP’s satisfaction of Level 3 Load shed obligation in Nodal Operating Guides Section 4.5.3.4.

 (2) Any energy associated with the non-ERCOT Control Area Load BLT Point is treated as a Load obligation of the QSE representing the LSE with the BLT ESI ID as registered for Settlement purposes in accordance with Section 6.5.9.5.1.